RockefellerArchiveCenter/aurora/README.md

 If you'd like to transfer your own bags, note that bags must be serialized as either a TAR (compressed or uncompressed) or ZIP file.

-If you'er using S3 storage (see [Transferring digital records](#transferring-digital-records)), you'll need to upload a bag to an S3 bucket configured as an upload bucket for one of your organizations.
+If you're using Amazon S3 storage (see [Transferring digital records](#transferring-digital-records)), you'll need to upload a bag to an S3 bucket configured as an upload bucket for one of your organizations.

 If you're using local storage you can then transfer those bags by SFTPing them into the local container using the credentials below:
 - Protocol: `SFTP`